 If you are a busy leader, you may not get the chance to check in with your team as much as you would like to.
 In fact, your busyness may just have them feeling like they shouldn’t bother you with small things.

 Here is what you need to find out:

 Is somebody else giving your team work to do without telling you?

 This can be a real problem in many team environments.
 If you don’t understand the workload of your team, you can’t prioritise and help manage that workload.

-Make sure you stay close to your team and have a good idea of work that is coming in.
+Make sure you stay close to your team and have a good idea of the work that is coming in.
 You should also make sure you understand who is asking for the work.

-Is the work harder than you thought?
+Is the work more difficult than you first thought?

 Sometimes the work just takes longer because once you look into it, it’s far more complicated that you originally thought.
 If your team agreed to a deadline and now they are struggling to meet it, it’s important that you’re aware of it.